 When an agreement cannot be reached in time for the budget cycle (March), the administration and Joint Benefits Committee may agree to an interim solution for one year only and continue consultations for the next budget cycle.

-Should the Joint Faculty Assembly and the administration be unable to agree by February 1 on a change in faculty benefits or an interim solution for one year, then an impasse is automatically declared.
+Should the Joint Faculty Assembly and the administration be unable to agree by impasse is automatically declared.
 The following collaborative process will be followed.